flo-l/rust-sliding_windows/README.md

 This crate offers an ```Iterator``` adaptor, which yields "sliding windows" over the elements returned by the wrapped iterator.

-It's worth to note that it does **not** copy elements, which makes the code relatively performant.
+It's worth to note that it does **not** copy elements, which makes the code several orders of mignitudes faster than naive copying variants.

 As a consequence it violates the Iterator protocol slightly.
 It is not possible to have two Windows into the data available at the same time.
 This is checked during runtime.